What’s the Difference Between a Counselor, Therapist, Psychologist & Psychiatrist?

 Counselor/Therapist

 A counselor or therapist are broad terms for anyone who provides talk therapy.
-This includes Master’s level counselors, licensed clinical social workers, marriage and family therapists, and psychologists.
-All of these professionals can diagnose mental health conditions and offer psychotherapy that helps you understand your thoughts, feelings, and behaviors.
+At our clinic, this includes Master’s level licensed professional counselors (LPC), licensed clinical social workers (LCSW), and PhD level licensed psychologists.
+All of these professionals can diagnose mental health conditions and offer psychotherapy such as cognitive-behavioral therapy, trauma-focused therapy, and skills-based approaches that help you understand your thoughts, feelings, and behaviors.

 Psychologist